danotorrey/gelf-sample-data/README.md

 ## Installation
 1) Run `mvn package`
 2) Run `java -jar gelf-sample-data-1.0-SNAPSHOT-shaded.jar` to start the application.

+You can optionally use the [gelf-sample-data.service](gelf-sample-data.service) systemd service template to run the application as a daemon.

 ## Configuration
 The following configuration options are supported with environment variables:

 * Hostname to send messages to: `GELF_SAMPLE_HOSTNAME` (defaults to: `localhost`)
 * Port to connect on: `GELF_SAMPLE_PORT` (defaults to: `12201`)